MacLemon/CongressChecklist/README.md

 ### Clothing
-- at least ONE clean shirt for each day you stay, plus two for traveling to and from congress (nerdy print is always welcome)
+- At least ONE clean shirt for each day you stay, plus two for traveling to and from congress (nerdy print is always welcome)
-- at least ONE set of clean underwear for each day you stay, plus two for traveling to and from congress (Doesn't necessarily need to be in matching pairs, but that is up to you.)
+- At least ONE set of clean underwear for each day you stay, plus two for traveling to and from congress (Doesn't necessarily need to be in matching pairs, but that is up to you.)
-- at least ONE pair of clean socks/stockings/tights/overknees for each day you stay, plus two for traveling to and from congress
+- At least ONE pair of clean socks/stockings/tights/overknees for each day you stay, plus two for traveling to and from congress
-- enough pants/skirts/trousers/dresses/etc. so you can wear clean clothes every day you attend congress (even if somebody accidentally (or intentionally) spills a beverage all over you!)
+- Enough pants/skirts/trousers/dresses/etc. so you can wear clean clothes every day you attend congress (even if somebody accidentally (or intentionally) spills a beverage all over you!)
-- sewing set (needle, thread, spare button for your trousers/skirts/shirts/blouses/etc.)
+- Sewing set (needle, thread, spare button for your trousers/skirts/shirts/blouses/etc.)
-- long sleeve shirts
+- Long sleeve shirts
-- hoodies, pullovers (it's cold outside!)
+- Hoodies, pullovers (it's cold outside!)
-- jacket (wind proof, at least somewhat water resistant) (it's cold outside!)
+- Jacket (wind proof, at least somewhat water resistant) (it's cold outside!)
-- cap, wool cap
+- Cap, wool cap
-- umbrella
+- Umbrella
-- comfortable shoes (You'll make a lot of distance-units during your stay)
+- Comfortable shoes (You'll make a lot of distance-units during your stay)
-- bag to separate laundry from clean clothes in your luggage
+- Bag to separate laundry from clean clothes in your luggage
-- gloves
+- Gloves
-- scarf
+- Scarf
-- swim suit, bikini, trunks (in case your hotel has a pool)
+- Swim suit, bikini, trunks (in case your hotel has a pool)

 ### Gear
 #### Laptop and Devices
-- laptop (with a working battery)
+- Laptop (with a working battery)
 - USB flash drives
 	- Put an OWNER.txt file on them with information on how to contact you in case one gets lost accidentally.
 (Twitter, phone (for example DECT, 31C3 GSM extensions), email, name of the assembly you're well known at, owl, raven)
 	- For devices with private information be sure to encrypt them!
 (TrueCrypt, GPG, FileVault, EncFS, Bitlocker, gbde, geli, dm-crypt, LUKS, eCryptFS)